Travel to Beijing, China – Episode 638

 - The areas to the east and west of Qianmen Walking Street.

 - Walk around the Forbidden City Perimeter moat at night.
 Will pass between the entrance and Tiananmen Gate.
-Very few people except joggers, dog walkers, and maybe people fishing in the moat.
+Very few people, except joggers, dog walkers, and maybe people fishing in the moat.

 - CBD.
 CCTV ‘Pants’ Tower is truly impressive.
-For views of the city go up the China World Summit Wing building to floor 79 restaurants and bar.
-Also the Yintai Centre’s Park Hyatt Bar.
+For views of the city, go up the China World Summit Wing building to floor 79 restaurants and bar.
+Also, the Yintai Centre’s Park Hyatt Bar.

-- Ming Dynasty Wall – Segment of the Beijing city wall that was left in place along with a large watchtower, just south of Beijing railway Station.
+- Ming Dynasty Wall – Segment of the Beijing city wall that was left in place along with a large watchtower, just south of Beijing Railway Station.
 The old observatory is near here as well.

 - 798 – art district in a renovated old industrial compound.
-It could either be under-whelming to some or be a nice distraction from too many temples and old-sites.
+It could either be underwhelming to some or be a nice distraction from too many temples and old sites.

 And if you are still in the mood for more temples and Parks….

-- Miaoyingor White Pagoda Temple (Baita Si) – out-of-the-way and quiet Buddhist temple with impressive white Stupa that seems way out of proportion to the temple and surrounding hutongs.
+- Miaoyingor White Pagoda Temple (Baita Si) – out-of-the-way and quiet Buddhist temple with an impressive white Stupa that seems way out of proportion to the temple and surrounding hutongs.
 Try BearBrew Coffee rooftop next door for a cool view.

 - Zhongshan Park – just west of Tiananmen Gate – in late October/Early November for the amazing golden Gingko Tree leaves.
-Also the Marriage Market on the northern end next to the Forbidden City Moat on Sunday afternoons.
+Also, the Marriage Market on the northern end next to the Forbidden City Moat on Sunday afternoons.

 Two Beijing walks